AthanasiosGrigoroudis/Interpolation-Curve--Bezier-C1-Curve-And-Bezier-Surface/README.md

 3. **Two 3-rd degree Bezier curves** with C1 continuity.
 4. **A bezier surface**, where the corner control points have their x-coordinate equal to 0 and the other control points have their x-coordinate equal to 20.
 The surface can rotate with the left and right arrows of the keyboard.

-In the first 3 options the control points can be moved using the mouse.
+In the first 3 options the control points can be moved using the left click of the mouse.

 Source code and windows executable are included.
 The program was created during a university project.